 Journeyman Meat Co.

-Journeyman Meat Co. marries old-world charcuterie techniques with the bounty of Sonoma agriculture, at the only USDA-certified cured meat facility in wine country.
+Journeyman Meat Co. marries old-world charcuterie techniques with the bounty of Sonoma agriculture at the only USDA-certified meat curing facility — or salumificio— in wine country.

 Pete maintains his aging rooms at the lowest temperatures and highest humidity in the industry.
 This allows natural fermentation promoting pH and enzymatic development without using additives like synthetic acids and industrial cultures or requiring excessive sugar to feed the bacteria.
 The process takes longer than most salumificio invest, and the difference is clear.
 Time leads to a more consistent, delicious, evenly cured, and all-around better product.